BREAST AUGMENTATION in Jupiter, Boca Raton, and Miami

-Dr. Rankin performs breast augmentation in his private surgical suite or at one of the local hospitals where he maintains staff privileges.
+Dr. Bauermeister performs breast augmentation in his private surgical suite or at one of the local hospitals where he maintains staff privileges.
 Surgery takes about an hour, and you will go home the same day.
 The procedure may vary if patients are also undergoing other procedures, such as breast lift surgery.
-Dr. Rankin uses saline and silicone-filled implants, based on your pre-determined treatment plan.
+Dr. Bauermeister uses saline and silicone-filled implants, based on your pre-determined treatment plan.
 He inserts the implants through an incision either around the areola, under the breast or in the armpit.
-Dr. Rankin will carefully create a pocket within the breast tissue (either over or under the chest muscle) and position the implant.
+The surgeon will carefully create a pocket within the breast tissue (either over or under the chest muscle) and position the implant.
 He will make sure that the breasts look symmetrical and very natural-looking.
 When he’s finished, he closes the incisions with sutures.
-All sutures are dissolvable, with the exception of two that Dr. Rankin will remove in his office one week after surgery.
+All sutures are dissolvable, with the exception of two that are removed in the office one week after surgery.

 Recovering from Breast Augmentation Surgery

 Many patients return to work after about a week, and are able to walk around the day of surgery.
-Dr. Rankin and Dr. Dev use all possible means of minimizing pain post-operatively, and prescribe pain medication to ease any discomfort.
+Our plastic surgeon uses all possible means of minimizing pain post-operatively, and prescribes pain medication to ease any discomfort.
 All prescriptions should be filled prior to surgery so they are ready for you at home after your procedure.
-Dr. Rankin or Dr. Dev will call you personally on the evening of your surgery to check on you.
-Both doctors typically schedule follow-up visits at one to three days, one week, two weeks, six weeks, three months and 6-12 months after surgery.
+Our surgeon will call you personally on the evening of your surgery to check on you.
+He typically schedules follow-up visits at one to three days, one week, two weeks, six weeks, three months and 6-12 months after surgery.
 Keep in mind that you should be careful not to rush your recovery.
 Instead, let your body heal at its own pace.

 What Does Breast Augmentation Cost?

 The cost of breast augmentation varies depending on where you select to have your surgery.
 Costs include breast implants, facility fees, anesthesia costs and surgeon’s costs.
 Please give us a call to determine an accurate price quote.
-Dr. Rankin is board-certified in plastic surgery and has extensive training in the art of breast augmentation.
+Dr. Bauermeister is board-certified in plastic surgery and has extensive training in the art of breast augmentation.
 You are in very capable hands.
 This may vary according to the difficulty of the procedure.
-We also do perform our patient’s blood work and EKG (if necessary) right in our office avoiding another trip to another facility.
+We also do perform our patients’ blood work and EKG (if necessary) right in our office avoiding another trip to another facility.
 We offer surgery in our private AAASF-accredited surgical suite or at a local outpatient surgical facility.
 Patient safety is paramount.
-Dr. Rankin is one of the busiest breast augmentation surgeons in Florida.

 Financing Breast Augmentation

 The amount of time you take off from work depends on your profession and other personal factors.
 Generally, women with sedentary desk jobs return to work within a week or so.
 Women with physically active or strenuous jobs usually need to take additional time off from work.
-During your pre-operative consultation, Dr. Rankin will give you a more specific time estimate.
+During your pre-operative consultation, our plastic surgeon will give you a more specific time estimate.